drbap/dashboard-navigator-for-obsidian/README.md

 - **Backlinks**: The total number of notes that link to this file.

 - **Outgoing links**: The total number of links from this note to other files.

+- **Tags dashboard**: Search your notes using an advanced tag system that lets you combine and exclude tags to navigate your knowledge like a dynamic map.
+This feature reveals how your tags are interconnected, helping you find hidden associations and related ideas across your notes.
+You can also easily check your recent notes and their associated tags.

 - **Advanced file search**: Find your files quickly with powerful **search** and **sort** functionalities.
 More information below.